Italian concentration camps in Libya: Genocide recognition

 Since the first phase of colonization, Italian media reported a distorted narrative of the conflict.
 The Italians were depicted as liberators from Ottoman rule, and the repression campaigns, such as the ones following the battle of Sciara Sciat, were hidden from the population.
 On the other side, the Arabs were described as 'beasts' that needed to be civilized by the Europeans.

 For this reason, it was difficult to convince the Italian population of the genocidal nature of the National Fascist colonization campaign in Libya.
 This part of colonial history is almost an erased memory.
 Internationally, the Italian people are recognised as people of culture, arts, and beauty, and hence they are thought to be incapable of committing such crimes.

 Italian Fascism is still today considered moderate in comparison to the Nazi party in Germany, when the truth is that the latter took inspiration from Italian concentration camps and methods of repression.

 However, the Libyan colonization can be considered genocide because the population was killed intentionally and the cultural, biological and economic basis of the community was completely destroyed and replaced.

 2008 Cooperation Treaty

-On 30 August 2008, Gaddafi and Italian Prime Minister Silvio Berlusconi signed a historic Friendship, Partnership and Cooperation treaty in Bengha Under its terms, Italy will pay $5 billion to Libya as compensation for its former military occupation.
+On 30 August 2008, Gaddafi and Italian Prime Minister Silvio Berlusconi signed a historic Friendship, Partnership and Cooperation treaty in Benghazi Under its terms, Italy will pay $5 billion to Libya as compensation for its former military occupation.
 In exchange, Libya will take measures to combat illegal immigration coming from its shores and boost investments in Italian companies.
 The treaty was ratified by Italy on 6 February 2009, and by Libya on 2 March, during a visit to Tripoli by Berlusconi.

 The intent was therefore, to put an end to the disputes related to colonialism, but contemporarily, create an advantageous economic condition for Italy.

+Camps for Libyan natives in World War II

+Fascist Italy, aligned with Nazi Germany during World War II, operated a number of concentration camps and labor camps for Libyan natives.
+Among them are Giado, Buq Buq, and Sidi Azaz.